Generic Devices

 Run the API locally on your own device

 Robopipe API is open source and free for anyone to download, play with, and modify.
 Follow these steps to get Robopipe API running on your local device.
-The source code can be found here.
+The source code can be found .

 Before you run Robopipe API on your device, make sure you have the following prerequisites.

-You have cloned the Robopipe API GitHub repository.
+You have cloned the .

-You have Python 3.11.10 or higher installed.
+You have 3.11.10 or higher installed.

 Though it is not a requirement for running the API, you should be able to connect to a Luxonis device, otherwise the things you can do with the API are greatly limited.